 Before I can get into more detail about aquarium stands, we need to address the various types of aquarium stands you will come across.
 When shopping for an aquarium stand, there is a high amount of variety in quality.
 When it comes to a saltwater aquarium and larger freshwater aquariums, the importance of quality needs to be taken into account. and when it comes to the needs of a saltwater aquarium.
 The importance of quality needs to be taken into account.
 We are going to break down stands into four types:

-A standard aquarium stand is ones you will commonly find in a general pet store.
+A standard aquarium stand is ones you will commonly find in a general pet store or online like the All Glass Pine Stands.
 They are typically made of particle board and MDF.
 Many of these stands are made as cheap as possible.
 While they can work in a freshwater setup or no sump setups, they will not suit the needs of a saltwater tank or larger freshwater aquarium in the long run.
 The reason why is because if a sump is installed the stand, the high humidity produced inside the tank from the sump can cause wrapping from the inside of the stand.
 Furthermore, spills inside of the stand from maintenance can also cause problems.
-Once the wrapping occurs, the damage cannot be reversed and can compromise the structure of the stand.
+Once the warping occurs, the damage cannot be reversed and can compromise the structure of the stand.
 It is for these reasons, that I do not recommend a standard aquarium stand from general pet stores for a saltwater or larger freshwater setup.
 There is simply too much investment made into your tank setup for it to be ruined by going cheap on a stand.

 A brand name stand is furniture made by high-end manufacturers who specialize in making stands for hobbyist.
-The best example of these stands would be the stands that you find in all-in-one aquarium setups.
+The best example of these stands would be the stands that you find in all-in-one aquariums and rimless aquarium kits.
 These stands are very well designed with a wood or metal frame (typically aluminum or stainless steel).
 If they are wood, they will usually be designed with plywood instead of MDF.
 They will often have features that suit the hobby (Storage shelves, cable ports, etc).
+A common brand at fish stores are R&J Enterprises cabinets, which are a step up from the chain store cabinets.
 These stands are great choices for anyone getting into the hobby.

 There are several types of materials for a stand that you should be familiar with when looking at either purchasing or building your own:

 Plywood is the standard when it comes to quality aquarium stand building.
-It is typically used in higher end branded stands and is the go-to material if you are considering a DIY stand.
-Plywood is a very strong building material and less suspectable to water damage then MDF.
-Plywood is also the material used to build higher end kitchen cabinets due to their durability.
+It is typically used in higher-end branded stands and is the go-to material if you are considering a DIY stand.
+Plywood is a very strong building material and less susceptible to water damage than MDF.
+Plywood is also the material used to build higher-end kitchen cabinets due to its durability.
 It is stainable and several veneers are available for you to produce a custom look.
 They can be painted or sealed and the quality of the material will stand the test of time.

 A metal stand is typically used for larger aquariums.
 They have great structural support and a mix of metal and wood can be used to build a custom stand.
 Because of the greater structural strength, a metal stand will be more open which will increase your access to your sump and back-end electronics stored in your stand.
 Metal frames are usually made with stainless steel or aluminum.
-Aluminum is particularly popular outside of the US, but are gaining traction in the US as they are lightweight.
-A stand built from T-Slot aluminum framing is particularly useful for those attempting a custom build for a large aquarium - though can be very expensive.
+Aluminum is particularly popular outside of the US, but is gaining traction in the US as they are lightweight.
+A stand built from T-Slot Aluminum Framing Systems is particularly useful for those attempting a custom build for a large aquarium – though can be very expensive.